webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - provide the necessary artifacts and support to help them.
   - monitor and reinforce adoption.
   - ![organizational change management](img/ocm.PNG)
-- **Organizational Change Management: Training, New Knowledge Base, New Process, Communication, Documentation, Ensure Adoption, Reinforce Adoption Over Time**
-  - Training: learn how to use deliverable.
-  - New Knowledge Base: info about deliverable.
-  - New Process: processes are updated to reflect current deliverable.
-Processes are documented instructions that describe how to complete tasks.
-  - Communication: underpins every aspect of OCM.
-Start early and often.
-  - Documentation: allows maintenance team maintain deliverable over time.
-  - Ensure Adoption: must make concerted effort to promote user adoption.
-Extra support for new adopters.
-  - Reinforce Adoption Over Time: create plan to sustain adoption.
-Communication is key.
 - **Closing: Validation of Deliverables, Closing Contracts, Removing Access, Releasing Resources**
   - Validation of Deliverables: deliverables transfer to owners.
 Confirm met objective and completed deliverable.
   - Closing Contracts: after stakeholder approval, confirm deliverables.